Grahp/Website/pages/Regular Outline Grammars.md

 A [[Steno|Steno]] [[Steno Glossary#Theory|Theory]] having a "regular outline grammar" means that [[Steno Glossary#Outline|outlines]] are constructed in a way that makes their [[Steno Glossary#Word Boundary Conflict|boundaries]] unambiguous.
 You can always tell where outlines start and end, and whether a [[Steno Glossary#Stroke|stroke]] is starting a new outline or continuing the previous one.

 Why would this be important?
-Well, for one, Having a regular outline grammar entirely removes 2 major classes of [[Steno Glossary#Conflict|conflicts]], those being [[Steno Glossary#Word Boundary Conflict|word bounary conflicts]] and word-affix conflicts.
+Well, for one, Having a regular outline grammar entirely removes 2 major classes of [[Steno Glossary#Conflict|conflicts]] - those being [[Steno Glossary#Word Boundary Conflict|word boundary conflicts]] and word-affix conflicts.

 "But we have tools to get rid of word boundary conflicts!"

-Yes, through a ridiculous amount of complexity and theory rules, splitting words in alien ways, creating a dozen [[Steno Glossary#Mandatory|mandatory]] affixes, requiring the use of `*` for compound words (which causes its own set of mandatories, as well as conflicts for compound words that already use `*`, which can also span multiple words, because this **still** does not solve word boundaries), you can get rid of _most_ word boundary conflicts most of the time, hopefully, fingers crossed.
+Yes, through a ridiculous amount of complexity and [[Steno Glossary#Theory Rule|theory rules]], splitting words in alien ways, creating a dozen [[Steno Glossary#Mandatory|mandatory]] affixes, requiring the use of `*` for compound words (which causes its own set of mandatories, as well as conflicts for compound words that already use `*`, which can also span multiple words, because this **still** does not solve word boundaries), you can get rid of _most_ word boundary conflicts most of the time, hopefully, fingers crossed.

 This is silly, and there is a trivial solution: regular outlines grammars.

----

 For example, you could use a dedicated "join" [[Steno Glossary#Key|key]] that joins the current [[Steno Glossary#Stroke|stroke]] with the previous, kind of like a space suppression key.